Vpekdas/Libft/README.md

 #include "../includes/libft.h"
 ```

-3. **Compile your own project with the library**: Link the ft_printf library when compiling your project:
+3. **Compile your own project with the library**: Link the libft library when compiling your project:
 ```bash
 clang your_source.c -L/path/to/library -lft -o your_project_name
 ```